edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

 specifically-crafted JWT to access.
 The management interface offers the means to configure API routing, as well as client authentication and access control.
-This configuration is store in an embedded database.
+This configuration is stored in an embedded database.

 KONG (<https://konghq.com/>) is the product underlying the API gateway.
 The EdgeX community has added code to initialize the KONG environment,